josiahm1/HomeLab/README.md

 ## Objectives

 This peoject is to set up a homelab and document my different projects I do.
 I will be expanding my knowledge in system administration, threat detection, and using SIEM tools.
-This lab uses different Windows and Linux Virtual Machines.

 ## Skills Learned

+- How to setup VM's and properly configurate them for how I am using them.
+- How to use offensive security tools.
+- How to monitor malicious activity using Splunk, Sysmon, and event logs.
+- Sandboxed the VMs from host network to give myself a safe testing environment.

 ## Tools Used

--VirtualBox (Windows and Kali Linux)
+- VirtualBox (Windows and Kali Linux)

--Splunk

--Sysmon
+- Splunk
+- Sysmon

--Offensive Security (Nmap and Metasploit)
+- Offensive Security (Nmap and Metasploit)

--Endpoint Security (Microsoft Defender)
+- Endpoint Security (Microsoft Defender)

 ## Steps